Are you accidentally sabotaging your own Tax Incentive application?

-The good news is that these mistakes can be avoided with the appropriate management of the R&D tax incentive application process, but you do need a good R&D Tax Incentive consultant and you do need to support the work done by that consultant.
-See What does a Tax Incentive Consultant do?
+The good news is that these mistakes can be avoided with the appropriate management of the R&D tax incentive application process.
+Still, you do need a good R&D Tax Incentive consultant, and you do need to support the work done by that consultant.
+See Using a Tax Incentive Consultant.

-A diligent client will pick up misunderstandings made by their consultant, but conversely, a good consultant will also insist that the client provide adequate support for the preparation of their AusIndustry submission.
+A diligent client will pick up misunderstandings made by their consultant.
+Still, conversely, a good consultant will also insist that the client provide adequate support for the preparation of their AusIndustry submission.
 If both parties do their part, then the process is much less painful and ultimately far more effective.

 Where are the mistakes in your Tax Incentive application?